Donnell Wallam

 In 2019, her first year in the Western Australia Netball League playing for West Coast Warriors, she won the Jill McIntosh Medal and the League Player's Player of the Year.
 In 2020, Wallam was selected for the WANL All-Stars that played West Coast Fever.
 Wallam was selected for the Western Sting in the Australian Netball League but the 2020 season was cancelled due to COVID.In 2020, she played for the West Coast Warriors and again won the Jill McIntosh Medal and the League Player's Player of the Year.
 Wallam's rapid development led to her being offered a 2021 Super Netball training partner contract with the West Coast Fever.

-Wallam moved to England in 2021 to play for Leeds Rhinos in the United Kingdom Netball Superleague but in her second game broke her arm.
+Wallam moved to England in 2021 to play for Leeds Rhinos in the Netball Superleague but in her second game broke her arm.
 She returned to play after seven weeks and was rated as the competition's most accurate shooter at 95 per cent.
 Wallam's season was further cut short as she returned home due to the death of her grandmother.